Xinwuri railway station

-Xinwuri (新烏日車站 (Xīnwūrì Chēzhàn)) is a railway station in Wuri District, Taichung, Taiwan served by Taiwan Railways.
-It is connected to Taichung HSR station via a bridge, and also has a connection to Taichung HSR Station metro station.
+Xinwuri (新烏日車站 (Xīnwūrì Chēzhàn)) is a railway station in Wuri District, Taichung, Taiwan on Taiwan Railway's Taichung line.
+It is connected to Taichung HSR station via a bridge, and also has a connection to HSR Taichung MRT station.

 Overview

 The station consists of a large building linked to the HSR station via a bridge.
 There are automatic ticketing machines and ticketing staff, shops, and restaurants within the building.
 Bus stations and parking facilities are shared with the HSR station.